Disenchanted (soundtrack)

 Disenchanted (Original Soundtrack) is the soundtrack to the 2022 film of the same name directed by Adam Shankman.
-The sequel to Enchanted (2007), the film's original music included songs written and produced by composer Alan Menken and lyricist Stephen Schwartz, both of whom wrote the music for the previous installment.
+The sequel to Enchanted (2007), the film's original music included songs written and produced by composer Alan Menken and lyricist Stephen Schwartz, both of whom wrote the music for the first film.
 Menken also composed the incidental underscore for the film.
 Menken's longtime collaborator Michael Kosarin conducted the songs and score.
 Unlike the first film's soundtrack, the sequel was intended to have more songs, and all those tracks were performed by the film's cast members, including Amy Adams, Patrick Dempsey, James Marsden, Idina Menzel, Gabriella Baldacchino, Maya Rudolph, Griffin Newman, James Monroe Iglehart, Ann Harada, and Michael McCorry Rose.

 The album features 14-tracks, with the end credits version of "Love Power", sung by Menzel, released as a single on November 17, 2022.
 The soundtrack album was released by Walt Disney Records a day later on November 18, 2022, alongside the film's release on Disney+ and received praise for the musical numbers.